- About SCAN

 Step 2: Application

 Once you have decided that you would like to become a CASA volunteer, download the CASA Volunteer Application.
-You can email the application to Heather Farber at email@example.com or fax it to 804-646-0624.
+You can email the application to Heather Farber at firstname.lastname@example.org or fax it to 804-646-0624.
+Please make sure you send your typed autobiography with the completed application form.
 We are currently accepting applications for our upcoming training class on a rolling basis.
 Please apply no later than April 2, 2019 to secure a spot in our next training class.

 Step 3: Interview

 Part of the screening process is an in-person interview with two CASA staff members, so that you can learn more about the Richmond CASA program and we can assess whether you will be a good fit for this volunteer role.
 Because we work with children, we conduct a thorough background check on all of our volunteers.
 You will be asked to complete several background check forms while you are at the office for the interview.

 We offer 3 New Volunteer Training classes each year.
 Click here to see the schedule for the next training class, which begins on April 16, 2019.
 Richmond CASA volunteers participate in 34 hours of pre-service training, which involves 30 hours of classroom interaction and 4 hours of courtroom observation.
 Training is an extension of our screening process.

 After successful completion of the previous steps, you will be sworn-in by a Richmond Juvenile and Domestic Relations District Court Judge and ready to accept your first case.
 Richmond CASA staff will be on-hand to support you every step of the way.